vbookshelf/Offline-PDF-Redactor/README.md

 - Offline-first and privacy-first web app.
 - Runs completely offline.
 All processing is done locally, in the browser.
 - No installation needed.
 Simply double-click the index.html file to launch from your desktop.
 The app will open in your browser.
-- Simple UI that's designed to reduce cognitive load.
+- Simple UI - drop the file, draw the boxes, click export.
+Delete a box by clicking inside it.
 - No Monetization/Dark Patterns - no advertisements, cookies, hidden tracking pixels, premium upgrades, or sign-up walls.
 - Free and open source.